Cloyan/ATiDS-Project/README.md

 AlexNet skeleton: 0.781
 ResNet-50 with ImageNet weights and fine-tuning: 0.788
 ResNet-50: 0.861
 The models aside from ResNet-50 seem to have comparable performances.
+Dropout and batch normalization layers are not always beneficial when it comes to maximizing test accuracy.
+The same can be said for weight transferring.